best-practice-and-impact/qa-of-code-guidance/book/continuous_integration.md

 (linters-formatters)=
 ### Linters and formatters

-Style guides are important in the readability and clarity of your code and should form part of your quality assurance process.
+Style guides are important for making sure your code is clear and readable and should form part of your quality assurance process.
 However, as discussed in [](automate-style-checks), the process of checking and fixing code for style and formatting is tedious.
 Automation can speed up this work, either by providing suggestions as you write the code or by reformatting your code to follow your chosen style.